Installing goestools onto a Raspberry Pi 3 or 4 and setting up and sighting in the dish.

 screen -r goesrecv or screen -r goesproc or, lastly screen -r syncthing

-To stop viewing press ‘ctrl A then D’.
-The processes will keep running in the background.
+To stop viewing press ‘CTRL A then D’.
+DO NOT USE CTRL-C The processes will keep running in the background.

 I just remembered the third thing!
 Pay it forward!
 I had some help from a wide variety of folks.
 Quite literally from all corners of the planet.
 So if you’ve got all this working, consider helping someone else out!
 Maybe go to a school or girl scouts, and show them the fundamentals!